-- The exhibition period automatically begins when the rezoning authority considers the rezoning application adequate and the rezoning application is visible on the NSW Planning Portal. - Exhibition periods are determined according to the category of rezoning application (with an additional week included to allow the rezoning authority to send notification letters). - Exhibition processes are automated as much as possible through the portal or, potentially, through integration with the Service NSW app. - Proponents must provide a short, plain English summary of the proposal, its intent and justification and how it aligns with strategic plans, to be attached to notification letters.
+- The exhibition period automatically begins when the rezoning authority considers the rezoning application adequate, and the rezoning application is visible on the NSW Planning Portal. - Exhibition periods are determined according to the category of rezoning application (with an additional week included to allow the rezoning authority to send notification letters). - Exhibition processes are automated as much as possible through the portal or, potentially, through integration with the Service NSW app. - Proponents must provide a short, plain English summary of the proposal, its intent and justification and how it aligns with strategic plans, to be attached to notification letters.

 The proposed public exhibition period is justified in the discussion paper by what the DPE sees as current exhibitions for planning proposals either taking too long to commence or being inefficient in nature.
-What the discussion paper fails to recognise is Council's role in facilitating exhibition and responding to questions and concerns from the community and elected members.
-The current process allows councils to place planning proposals on exhibition at the most appropriate time for Council, given limited resources and also the reporting requirements and frequency of Council meetings; something that should be an important consideration.
+But the discussion paper fails to recognise Council's role in facilitating exhibition and responding to questions and concerns from the community and Councillors.
+Importantly, the current process allows councils to place planning proposals on exhibition at the most appropriate time for Council, given limited resources, reporting requirements and frequency of Council meetings.

-In addition, the current proposed timeframes for exhibition do not provide councils with enough flexibility in providing extensions, should more time be requested by one or multiple stakeholders.
-What is also important to note is that in Council's experience, state agencies often request extensions beyond the minimum 28 day exhibition period.
+In addition, the proposed timeframes for exhibition do not provide councils with enough flexibility in providing extensions, should more time be requested by one or more stakeholders.
+It is also important to note is that in Council's experience, state agencies often request extensions beyond the minimum 28-day exhibition period.
 If the DPE plans to set maximum timeframes for exhibition, it must work with state agencies to ensure they have adequate resources to provide comment on applications within the timeframe.